 Youth Unlimited Placement

-My twelfth grade school year also began with me doing a co-operative placement for one semester at the Kawartha Youth For Christ as it was called back then with Tim Coles.
-I know a few of you reading this volunteer at The Bridge Youth Centre, so I mention it, but I remember when there was no Bridge Youth Centre.
-Tim had a hard time coming up with things for me to do some days, and my assignments were sometimes things like going to the mall to pay attention to what the youth are doing for fun.
+That same school year also began with me doing a co-operative placement for one semester at the Kawartha Youth For Christ (eventually named The Bridge Youth Centre) with Tim Coles.
+Tim had a hard time coming up with things for me to do some days, and my assignments were often things like going to the mall to pay attention to what the youth who had skipped school are doing for fun.

 I remember pouring coffee at the board meetings where they prayed and sought the face of God for a name for the place, a vision, and policies, and other things.
 It is really cool to see how Tim’s vision has come to fruition all these years later, and has a strong momentum and reputation.